PREreview/documentation/templates/template_1.md

-# PREreview quick participant worksheet
+# PREreview quick template

-Below is a list of quick questions you can use to guide your reading and reviewing of the selected preprint.
+Below is a list of quick questions you can use to guide your reading and reviewing of the selected preprint to produce a quick review.
 For a more detailed template and tips, please load Template #2.

 * What is the main question the study attempts to answer?